French Army on Parade in 1939

 As for the French military, if one excepts Gamelin’s incompetent performance, their record was not that bad.
 Man for man, the French infantryman was perhaps as effective as the German in 1940.
 The fighting in Belgium is illustrative.
 During small unit encounters the French held their own.
 In the Battle of Hannut French tanks actually bested their German armored adversaries, but for the most part French tanks were wasted elsewhere in penny-packet tactics.
 Later, in the siege of Lille, elements of the French 1st Army fought off two or three times their number of first-line German soldiers, including armored units, for several critical days, thus protecting the Dunkirk perimeter and surrendering only after their ammunition was exhausted.
 In the summer of 1942, serving alongside the British in North Africa, outnumbered Free French troops battled units of the famed Afrika Korps to a standstill in the Battle of Bir Hakeim, leading Hitler to say “After us, the French are the best soldiers in Europe.”

 The German General Staff was the springboard for many brilliantly conceived campaigns during World War II, and none of the Allied powers had strategic planners who could match their performance.
 Germany also quickly demonstrated a mastery of combined arms tactics that remained unchallenged throughout the war, and they had superb leadership from men like Manstein, Guderian, Rommel, von Runstedt, and others.
 But the Allies were not entirely deficient, and they grew in skill and prowess as the war continued.
-The French army was probably the second most proficient in the art of war during the first years of the conflict – slightly inferior to the German, modestly better than the British, and far superior to the Italian and Soviet military.
-Of course, the Soviet Union had advantages in space and numbers that Germany’s strategic and tactical superiority could not overcome.
+Though doomed by stupid strategical decisions, the French army was probably the second most proficient in the art of war during the first years of the conflict – slightly inferior to the German, perhaps modestly better than the British, and definitely superior to the Italian and Soviet military.
+Of course, the Soviet Union had advantages in space and numbers that Germany’s strategic and tactical brilliance could not overcome.

 Skill in the art of war has nothing to do with courage.
 Every nation is capable of producing men and women willing to die in service to their country.
-In that respect, I would not rate one nation’s citizens better than another.
+In that respect, I would not rate one nation’s citizens better than any other.